 The symptoms of Gaucher disease (pronounced go-SHAY) often vary from person to person.
-While you may experience severe symptoms, it is also possible to have no symptoms at all.
+While you may experience severe Gaucher disease symptoms, it is also possible to have no symptoms or signs at all.
 Treatment can reduce symptoms and prevent irreversible damage to your body.

-Gaucher disease symptoms and signs involving the blood and organs include:
+Gaucher disease symptoms involving the blood and organs include:

-- Spleen and liver enlargement: When Gaucher cells build up in the spleen and/or liver, these organs become enlarged and can cause your belly to become swollen and painful.
+- Enlarged spleen and liver: When Gaucher cells build up in the spleen and/or liver, these organs become enlarged and can cause your belly to become swollen and painful.

 - Low platelet count: A normally functioning spleen disposes of old blood cells.
 A spleen enlarged by Gaucher disease destroys blood cells too rapidly, including platelets that are responsible for clotting even after minor injuries.